lukehb/ld37/README.md

 # Bare Knuckle Gladiators
-Ludum Dare 37 jam entry - made in Unity 5.5.
+Ludum Dare 37 jam entry - made in Unity 5.5 in 72hrs or less.

 You are a gladiator, fight to be the best, fight to entertain.
 There is only one catch, all you have to fight with is your bare hands.
 WASD to move, Click to attack.